 The treatment for scalp problems such as seborrheic dermatitis can be via over the counter shampoos that contain medicated active ingredients.
 Itchy scalp problems due to excess growth of fungus, known as malessezia furfur, is treated with antifungal shampoos.
 Salicylic acid can help to increase shedding of dead skin cells so medicated solutions can penetrate the scalp better.
 Antifungal agents such as zinc pyrithone is from our Deep Cleanse Shampoo range by our dermatology pharmacy helps.
 You can also use hair oils with natural antifungal and antibacterial properties to help improve the scalp microbiome.
 If it is more severe, you may get a prescription ketoconazole shampoo when you visit a dermatologist.

 Regular scalp cleansing to treat and prevent itchy scalp problems

 If you live in Singapore, you should shampoo daily.
 Compared to temperate climates, your scalp will produce more oil and encounter a change in bacteria balance in tropical climates.
 Daily shampooing in tropical climates is recommended to maintain a healthy balance of the scalp microbiome.
 Our skincare pharmacy carries a range of over the counter haircare, serums and shampoo to treat itchy scalp problems.

 If your itchy scalp problem does not improve with over the counter remedies, visit an accredited dermatologist.
 If you are looking for a dermatologist in Singapore, always check the doctor’s accreditation on the system.
-If you’re living in Singapore, you can always check the Dermatological Society of Singapore’s list of dermatologists to look for a board certified dermatologist.Tags: Haircare, Sensitive Scalp
+If you’re living in Singapore, you can always check the Dermatological Society of Singapore’s list of dermatologists to look for a board certified dermatologist.Tags: ~All Topics, Haircare, Sensitive Scalp